deltaswapio/deltaswap/SECURITY.md

 ## Security Monitoring

-The Wormhole project expects all Guardians develop and maintain their own security monitoring strategies.
-This expectation is based on the value of having heterogeneous monitoring strategies across the Guardian set as a function of Wormhole's defense in depth approach, increasing the likelihood of detecting fraudulent activity.
+The Wormhole project expects all Phylaxs develop and maintain their own security monitoring strategies.
+This expectation is based on the value of having heterogeneous monitoring strategies across the Phylax set as a function of Wormhole's defense in depth approach, increasing the likelihood of detecting fraudulent activity.

-Wormhole Guardians should aim to capture all of the following domains with their monitoring strategies:
+Wormhole Phylaxs should aim to capture all of the following domains with their monitoring strategies:

-- Guardian Application, System, and Network Activity
+- Phylax Application, System, and Network Activity
 - Gossip Network Activity
 - Smart Contract Activity/State
 - Transaction/Usage Activity
 - Governor Activity

-Guardians are encouraged to share monitoring lessons learned with each other to the extent that it increases the ability to detect fraudulent activity on the network.
-However, the end state for Wormhole network monitoring is not a homogeneous monitoring strategy, as levels of diversity within the Guardians is an essential property of the Wormhole network.
+Phylaxs are encouraged to share monitoring lessons learned with each other to the extent that it increases the ability to detect fraudulent activity on the network.
+However, the end state for Wormhole network monitoring is not a homogeneous monitoring strategy, as levels of diversity within the Phylaxs is an essential property of the Wormhole network.

-Lastly, if a Guardian detects a security event via their monitoring strategy they are empowered to engage the above mentioned incident response pattern.
+Lastly, if a Phylax detects a security event via their monitoring strategy they are empowered to engage the above mentioned incident response pattern.